radicle-dev/radicle.xyz/index.md

 {% include latest-release.html %}

-To install Radicle on your system, simply run the [install script][install-script] from a POSIX shell.
+To install Radicle, simply run the command below from your shell, or go to the [download][] page.

+{% include install.html %}

+Alternatively, you can build from [source][heartwood].

 For now, Radicle only works on Linux, macOS and BSD variants.

-The following command downloads and runs the installation script on your
-system:

-{% include install.html %}

-Alternatively, you can build from [source][heartwood] or get the [binaries][].

 <a class="button" href="/guides/user">Follow the guide &rarr;</a>